foo123/FILTER.js/readme.md

 The filter scans an image and changes the current pixel by displacing it according to the coloring of the displacement map image

 Displacement Map  Filters cannot be combined very easily since they operate on multiple pixels at a time.
-However using a composite filter, filters can be combined into a filter stack which apply one at a time (see below)
+Using a composite filter, filters can be combined into a filter stack which apply one at a time (see below)

-In order to use an displace filter the following can be used:
+In order to use an displace filter do the following:

 ````javascript
 var dF=new FILTER.DisplacementMapFilter(displaceMap);
 ````

-To apply the filter to an image use (this is NEW in 0.3+ version)
+To apply the filter to an image do (as of 0.3+ version)

 ````javascript
 // set any filter parameters if needed